Last updated on August 27th, 2023 at 04:40 pm

 Drying statice is easy, and there are more than a few ways to do it.
 It’s a great way to preserve these flowers, especially if you are growing a lot of statice in the garden.

 Statice is one of the best flowers for drying, due to the ease of process and the resulting beautiful blooms.
-These dried flowers are perfect everlastings, and maintain their colour and unique form in the dried state.
+These dried flowers are perfect everlastings, and maintain their color and unique form in the dried state.

 Have you ever tried to dry statice flowers?
-Be sure to share your experience by leaving a comment below.
+Be sure to share your experience by leaving a comment below!